 Do Drunk Driving Accidents Equal Larger Settlements?

 There is no “guarantee” of what kind of settlement you’ll receive in a drunk driving incident.
 The determination of that will be unique to each case; however, some factors may result in higher settlements.
-These factors are what the state of Florida refer to as the legal doctrines of punitive or exemplary damages.
+These factors are what the state of Florida refers to as the legal doctrines of punitive damages or exemplary damages.
 These damages are sought in cases where the negligent party was particularly irresponsible or reckless, leading to your injuries.

-These type of damages aim to “punish” and deter the person from making the same kinds of mistakes or trespasses in the future.
+These types of damages aim to “punish” and deter the person from making the same kinds of mistakes or trespasses in the future.
 Your legal claim may only be a part of the drunk driver’s problems.
 Chances are, the person will also be facing criminal charges regarding their drunk driving.

 Your involvement in a drunk driving car accident can affect you for the rest of your life, and you should be able to seek compensation for the damage that’s been done.

 Before trying to navigate the drunk driving car accident space alone, please contact our office to learn more about your legal rights.
-Call or contact Herron Law today and schedule your consultation.
+Call or contact Herron Law (law firm) today and schedule your consultation.
 We look forward to learning more about your case and working with you.